-A study of ferrous and nonferrous metals from the ore to the finished product.
+A study of metals from the ore to the finished product.
 Emphasis on metal alloys, heat treating, hard surfacing, welding techniques, forging, foundry processes and mechanical properties of metal including hardness, machinability, and ductility.

 WLDG 1391-Special Topics in Welder/Welding Technologist